Have a question about the Westminster Counseling Center? We have answers.

 Do I have to be a Christian to use the counseling center's services?

-Although all of our therapists are ordained, we welcome people of any or no faith.
-All therapists are trained in theology and spirituality and in mental health and/or psychology and take an integrative approach to these.
+We welcome people of any or no faith.
+Some therapists are trained in theology and spirituality and in mental health and/or psychology and take an integrative approach to these.

 What role does religion or spirituality play in the counseling sessions?